Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Introduction

-Ultra-relativistic heavy-ion collision experiments at the Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC) are unique in studying the properties of the strong interaction between the fundamental constituents of nature.
-The underlying theory describing the strong interaction is Quantum Chromodynamics (QCD).
-Over the past decades, many experimental observations of the distributions of emitted particles in relativistic collisions have provided evidence that a novel QCD state of matter is created composed of de-confined quarks and gluons: the Quark-Gluon Plasma (QGP)~\cite{ADAMS2005102,Bass_1999}.
-Heavy-flavor hadrons (those containing a charm or bottom quark) in heavy-ion collisions have emerged as essential probes of the QGP because they have a rest mass much larger than the expected QGP temperature.
-This restricts their production to the initial hard parton scatterings in the collision, and therefore they can carry information about the entire QGP evolution~\cite{PhysRevC.51.2177,PhysRevLett.95.122001}.
+Ultra-relativistic heavy-ion collision experiments at the Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC) are unique in studying the strong interaction and underlying theory, Quantum Chromodynamics (QCD).
+Over the past decades, many experimental observations in these collisions have provided evidence that a novel QCD state of matter is created composed of de-confined quarks and gluons: the Quark-Gluon Plasma (QGP)~\cite{ADAMS2005102,BRAHMS:white:paper,PHENIX:white:paper,PHOBOS:white:paper,Bass_1999}.
+Heavy quarks, \textit{i.e.}, charm and bottom quarks, in heavy-ion collisions have emerged as essential probes of the QGP because they have a rest mass much larger than the expected QGP temperature.
+This restricts their production to the initial hard parton scatterings in the collision, and therefore they can carry information about the entire QGP evolution~\cite{PhysRevC.51.2177,PhysRevLett.95.122001,Rapp:2009my,Dong:2019byy}.